 Lettrism, action painting and Art Brut were all important post-war art movements growing from the pre-war world, and even a casual glance over examples of each reveals seeds of the street art and graffiti that was to come.
 Isidore Isou’s lettrism and Jean Dubuffet’s collages of human figures and abstract patterns both echo into later work by artists like Keith Haring and Jean-Michel Basquiat.
 The bold colours and movements of Jackson Pollock’s action paintings are felt in the rich colours and flow of graffiti writing.

-In the late 1950s pop art emerged from collage, lowbrow and advertising aesthetics, and through artists like Andy Warhol intertwined with printmaking; Warhol was arguably an early Banksy using plates, art prints, and galleries, rather than spray stencils and walls.
+In the late 1950s pop art emerged in the UK and US from collage, lowbrow and advertising aesthetics, and through artists like Andy Warhol intertwined with printmaking; Warhol was arguably an early Banksy using plates, art prints, and galleries, rather than spray stencils and walls.
 All around pop art the spirit of the 1960s infused into creative minds; protest art that developed through the 1950s fed into urban interventionism and art happenings.
 By the end of the 1960s many of the key components of modern street art were already being expressed, it all just needed a little push forward, a catalyst…

 Spray paint, graffiti, subway trains and hiphop bring a new art to the streets